BurgerNight/Dota2-DragonChess-AI/README.md

 * The program raises an error and exits.

 These problems occur when the game board is not correctly identified.
 Try changing game resolution or use `--board_coordinates` above to manually set up board coordinates.

+2. Will it get you VAC banned?
+The program functions based on image recognition.
+It does not access or modify any game files.
+It should be safe to use.